fengjixuchui/HyperVisor-Injector/README.md

-## what are the benifits with buying the source?
+##  BENIFITS THAT COME WITH BUYING PRIVATE SOURCE CODE?
 - the source code is not public version it will be a completely undetected injector + driver along with a custom mapper allowing you to bypass vangaurd + faceit blocking methods

 - UI Mode ( imgui mode of the injector )
 - dump games + the game pdb ( some games dont work )
 - you can use detours + minhook
-- decrypt offsets
+- decrypt offsets ( rainbow 6, warzone )
-- dump offsets for all titles + auto sig maker
+- dump offsets for all titles
 - choose what injection format you want x86 / x64
 - IAT dumper
+- cheat engine support + other debuggers
+- offset dumper
-- Dump EAC + BE Drivers
+- Dump EAC + BE
+- edit packets / spoof packets
 - inject without any detections
-- Anti-Cheat Emulator ( allowing you to do anything you want practically )
+- Anti-Cheat Emulator ( allowing you to do play without running anti-cheat )
-- have a full private source code ( nothing public )
+- have a full private source code ( fully undetected + Secure source code )

 ## Questions ?